unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

       	"Africa/Timbuktu",
   - Rerun CountItems.genSupplementalZoneData()

-C. Sometimes the aliases will be on the wrong element.
-If so, change PREFERRED_BASES.
+  Sometimes the aliases will be on the wrong element.
+If so, add to org.unicode.cldr.util.ZoneParser.PREFERRED_BASES.

+D. Repeat B and C until done.
-When you are all done, there should ONLY be additions to $tzid and zoneItem's.
+- When you are all done, there should ONLY be additions to $tzid and zoneItem's.

 (Note: the code in CountItems and StandardCodes means that we have to duplicate a bit of process above, but for now it's not worth fixing.)